Women’s Stock is Rising: Why Aren’t Their Portfolios?

 The “investment gap” is a reality.
 While women have increased their investment power, we believe the investment market has been notoriously slow to meet their needs.
 Women advisors who help other women grow their wealth are few and far between.
 Services catered to the unique needs of female investors are scarce.
 But the demand is clear, and people are starting to take notice.
 We believe that before we see a true balancing of the scales, changes must happen in the way financial advice is delivered to women by addressing the following advancements:

-- Retirement planning is not one-size-fit-all.
-The reality is that female employees still earn less than their male counterparts.
-According to the March 2019 Pew Research article,4 “The Narrowing, but Persistent, Gender Gap in Pay,” women earn just 83 percent of what men earn.
 Compounded over the course of a career, that can mean a big difference in the size of a 401(k).
-Women also tend to live longer than men5 and are more likely than men to take time out of the workforce to care for children.6 These factors mean that more conservative estimates may need to be factored into a woman’s retirement planning.
+Women also tend to live longer than men and are more likely than men to take time out of the workforce to care for children.
+These factors mean that more conservative estimates may need to be factored into a woman’s retirement planning.

 The information contained herein is not intended to be personal legal, investment or tax advice or a solicitation to buy or sell any security or engage in a particular investment strategy.
 Nothing herein should be relied upon as such.
 The views expressed are for commentary purposes only and do not take into account any individual personal, financial, or tax considerations.
 There is no guarantee that any claims made will come to pass.